ivorwilliams/ers/README.md

 Inching towards a full solution, for now the app displays:
 - on the left, a list of all birds seen
-- on the right, the IDs of all locations where birds were seen
+- on the right, the locations where birds were seen
+- at the top, a filter restricts the set of matching observations, and hence the list of species and locations.
+Try typing 'hawk'

 There's also plenty of information logged to the  JavaScript console.